What is rhythm in music: An introduction to beats, meters, and tempo

 Piano rolls not only have bar lines, but many other vertical lines that give us insight into the specific beat number and subdivisions.

-In the example above, the metronome (the consistent clicking sound) is striking on each beat – if we follow it, we can hear that the whole note (measure one), four quarter notes (measure two), eight eighth notes (measure three), and sixteen quarter notes (measure four) all last for the same duration: one measure, or four beats.
+In the example above, the metronome (the consistent clicking sound) is striking on each beat.
+If we follow it, we can hear that the whole note (measure one), four quarter notes (measure two), eight eighth notes (measure three), and sixteen quarter notes (measure four) all last for the same duration: one measure, or four beats.

-How to create a basic rhythm
+How to make your own rhythm

 Sheet music